chris1111/Icnspack-Builder/README.md

 - Tool.png
 - Shell.png

+## TAKE NOTE
-NOTE Selector.png must be 80x80 in 144 pixels
+- Selector.png must be 80x80 in 144 pixels
- Selected.png must be 288x288 in 144 pixels
+- Selected.png must be 288x288 in 144 pixels
-All the others must be 256x256 in 144 pixels
+- All the others must be 256x256 in 144 pixels

 NOTE: If you have already created a Resource.zip, you must move it to recreate another one otherwise it will be replaced.